 Hello MRL readers!
 It is good to be back.
 For those who may be new here my name is Mindi and I blog over at MyLove2Create, I also have the opportunity to contribute here once a month.
 Today I am sharing my Dresser Turned Bench.
-I had such a fun time doing this project, and it is actually pretty simple, let me show you how I did it!
+I had such a fun time doing this project.
+It is actually pretty simple, let me show you how I did it!

-It is kind of an interesting story of how this project came about…it all started back when I was doing my Teen boys bedroom makeover…
+It is kind of an interesting story of how this dresser turned bench project came about…it all started back when I was doing my Teen boys bedroom makeover…

-I had this dresser you see above and another one, and I wanted to try and combine them to make a bigger dresser.
+I had this dresser you see above and another one.
+Wouldn’t it be great if I combine them to make a bigger dresser?

 *this post contains affiliate links*